reykatsck1218/dotfiles/README.md

 1. `fzf` for fuzzy finder in cli for `history` and files
 1. `git` for `git` duh...
 1. `neovim` for my `$EDITOR`
+1. `quoty` for random programmer quotes to use with commit messages
 1. `rink` for our calculator support
 1. `ripgrep` for a better `grep` alternative
 1. `starship` for my prompt